ee538/final-project-txia0604/README.md

 ## Final report:

+## Bastic Functions of The TrojanMap

+This project is aimed to building a mapping application by using data structures and graph search algorithms.
+This project has four main functions related to this field:

+1. Autocomplete: using insensitive partial name to search a list of location

+2. Find the position: using sensitive name to search the position of the location

+3. CalculateShortestPath: giving the shortest path and its length between two location

+4. Traveling salesman problem: urandomly select a number of locations and give you the shortest path to reach these locations and return to the start location

 ## Small modification in the PrintMenu() function
 Because I have apply three method at the TSP function, so I make a small change at the **PrintMenu()** function to let people be able to select a method to do the TSP function.
 After enter the number of points, the programming will print following menu: